A foundation for the future

 Student Life: The Gonzaga Student Body Association sponsors more than 140 clubs and organizations, numerous dances, ski weekends, and much more.
-Martin Center offers an array of workout options and places for intramurals.
+The Martin Center offers an array of workout options and places for intramurals.
 The Hemmingson Center shows first-run movies and offers many hangout spaces, student involvement offices, Gonzaga Outdoors, a Starbucks, The Bulldog restaurant, and much more.

 In the Jesuit tradition, Gonzaga educates the whole person and prepares students for a lifetime of reflection and ethical decision-making.
 GU’s core curriculum hones students’ abilities to evaluate contemporary issues with a critical eye and formulate arguments to articulate their opinions clearly and concisely.

 Gonzaga’s 5,192 undergraduates choose from more than 75 majors and programs.
 Modern and beautifully updated facilities such as the Jepson Center for Business Administration, Hughes Hall for Life Sciences, the Herak Center for Engineering and Applied Science, and the PACCAR Center for Applied Science augment these exceptional academic programs.
 Gonzaga ranks #1 among the West’s regional universities for its strong commitment to undergraduate teaching, and an average class size of 24 allows the University’s dedicated faculty to closely mentor and support students in the classroom.